Standing Outside a Broken Phone Booth With Money in My Hand

 Does summer come for everyone?

-Can humans do as prophets say?
+Can humans do what prophets say?

-And if I die before I learn to speak
+If I die before I learn to speak

-Can money pay for all the days
+Can money pay for all the days I lived awake

 A life is time, they teach you growing up

-The second sticking killed us all
+The seconds ticking killed us all

 A million years before the fall